Coco Lee: Personal life

+Marriage

 Lee married Hong Kong-based Canadian businessman Bruce Rockowitz on 27 October 2011 in a Jewish ceremony.
 The wedding included performances by Bruno Mars, Alicia Keys, and Ne-Yo.
 For her occasion, Lee recorded the song "I Just Wanna Marry U" (in both Chinese and English versions), which was released on 24 October 2011.
 In March 2018, she mentioned in a brand event that she was undergoing IVF in New York.
-She had no biological children but had two stepdaughters from her husband's previous marriage.
-Rockowitz is alleged to have cheated on Lee.
-Reports stated the couple had separated before Lee died and were due to sign divorce papers in July 2023.
+Before she died, Lee had no biological children but had two stepdaughters from her husband's previous marriage.

+In 2017, Rockowitz admitted to cheating on Lee.
+It has been reported that he continued to have affairs, which were known to friends and families.
+Lee experienced severe mental anguish as a result and attempted to file for divorce three times.
+Rockowitz denies that he continued having affairs.
+The couple had separated before Lee's death and were due to sign divorce papers in July 2023.

 Health issues

 Lee was born with an abnormality in her left leg.
 At the age of two, she underwent surgery, which failed to correct the problem, causing her to rely more heavily on her right leg for most of her life.

 Lee received a diagnosis of depression in 2019.
 Her sister stated that the condition had deteriorated drastically in the few months before Lee's death, though she had sought professional help.

 Lee was diagnosed with breast cancer in 2022 and had a tumor removed.
 In December, the singer reported her weight as 42 kg (92 lbs), sparking concerns for her health.
 On 8 March 2023, she disclosed on social media that she had had surgery on her pelvis and thigh in Hong Kong the previous month, after triggering an old leg injury during a dance rehearsal in October 2022.
 She shared videos of herself learning to walk again with the aid of a walker as well as a nurse.
 Lee had to take muscle relaxant medication after the surgery, an insider said.